Introduction

 On Bank Loans:

-- Higher interest rates on loans to reduce demand for credit or to match with higher deposit rate
+- Higher interest rates on loans to reduce demand for credit or match with higher deposit rate.

 On Depositors: